DiegoDerksen/diegoderksen.github.io/_posts/2024-04-22-MDE Alers to Excel.md

 # End result screenshot

 **Info Notice:** There is a "clean excel file" step.
-However this isn't needed if expression is set at Null {: .notice--info}
+However this isn't needed if expression is set at Null in step 5.
+{: .notice--info}

 ![Result](/assets/images/PA-MDE-alerts-to-Excel/Result%20Flow.png)